Andronis Boutique Hotel – Luxury hotel in on the caldera’s edge with two pools, jacuzzis in all suites, and Oia’s first restaurant, Lauda.

 Andronis Boutique Hotel – Food and Drink

-- Restaurant: Lauda is the oldest restaurant in Oia, but it has a new 3 Michelin Star Chef as of 2017, who has modernized and elevated the menu.
+- Restaurant: Lauda is the oldest restaurant in Oia, but it has a 3 Michelin Star Chef since 2017 who has modernized and elevated the menu.
 Serving thoughtful Greek plates, highlighting local ingredients, wine, and seafood, this is easily one of the best restaurants on the island.
 Open for lunch and dinner, the atmosphere is elegant yet casual, and the views are fantastic.
-Serving lunch from 1:00 to 4:00 p.m. and dinner from 6:00 to 10:00 p.m. • $$$$
+Serving lunch from 1:00 to 4:00 p.m. and dinner from 6:00 to 10:00 p.m. • $$$$.

 - Lounge/Bar: The pool bar offers refreshing classic and unique cocktails all day, and lunch from 1:00 to 4:00 p.m., with food prepared by Lauda.